suobset/iCons-DOE-TOP/README.md

 Power outages are inevitable, and the key to effective response lies in predicting outage impact and allocating resources accordingly.
 ASSERT leverages federal open data and advanced regression models to address this challenge.
 We used the following datasets:

-- CDC/ATSDR Social Vulerability Indices
+- CDC/ATSDR Social Vulerability Indices: https://www.atsdr.cdc.gov/placeandhealth/svi/index.html
-- Outage Data Initiative power outage dataset
+- Outage Data Initiative power outage dataset: https://odin.ornl.gov/

 This project was completed under "The Opportunity Project" Sprint, organized by U.S. Census Bureau, and our project was done in partnership with The Department of Energy.
 More details on the sprint can be found here: https://opportunity.census.gov/